Tufts CS 117 (Fall 2022):

 Q. Overall, how much time will the course take?

-A. Much less than COMP 40, but it's still a significant course.
+A. Much less than CS 40, but it's still a significant course.
 A few times during the term, you will be very busy for a week or two with team programming, and you will also likely spend a few days during reading/finals period on the final paper.

 Q. Are there labs?